A matching decoder for bivariate bicycle codes: Decoder

 The minimum-weight perfect matching (MWPM) algorithm~\cite{Edmonds1965MaximumMA, Higgott2023improved,wu2023fusionblossomfastmwpm} takes as input a weighted graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, in which there are an even number of highlighted vertices $\mathcal{D} \subseteq \mathcal{V}$.
 Note that any edge $e$ in $\mathcal{G}$ must connect exactly two vertices, that is $|e| = 2, \forall e$.
 The algorithm returns a pairing of elements of $\mathcal{D}$ along a subset of edges $\mathcal{E}' \subseteq \mathcal{E}$ such that the total path length between pairs along $\mathcal{E}'$ is minimized.

 We can construct $\mathcal{G}$ for QECCs for the purposes of decoding.
-Ideally, a correction can be extracted from the edge subset $\mathcal{E}'$ returned from matching on $\mathcal{G}$.
-Note that though we focus on MWPM in this work, this task of `matching' can be implemented using any method considered for the toric code, where the fundamental problem maps to pairing up local violated stabilizers.
-Alternative subroutines include clustering and union-find~\cite{Bravyi2013quantum,Anwar2014fast,Delfosse_2021, Huang_2020}.
+A correction can be extracted from the edge subset $\mathcal{E}'$ returned from matching on $\mathcal{G}$.
+Note that though we focus on MWPM in this work, this task of `matching' can be implemented using any method considered for the toric code.
+This includes clustering and union-find~\cite{Bravyi2013quantum,Anwar2014fast,Delfosse_2021, Huang_2020} which, similar to matching, pair up local violated stabilizers.

 We now explain how to generate the weighted graph with $|e| = 2, \forall e$ required by MWPM from a symmetry $\Sigma$ of a BB code.
 We term this the symmetry graph, $\mathcal{G}_\Sigma$.
 This graph has a vertex set $\mathcal{V}$ such that each vertex corresponds to a stabilizer generator of the symmetry.
 We define edges of the symmetry graph, under the assumption of an independent and identically distributed bit-flip noise model, as follows: We consider introducing an individual bit-flip at each qubit of the lattice, one by one.
 We then draw an edge between each pair of stabilizers of the symmetry that the error has violated, see \cref{fig:DecTricks}(a).
 A symmetry guarantees that all individual errors must create an even number of defects.
 In the case that an error violates a large, necessarily even, number of stabilizers of the symmetry, we can draw a complete set of edges between all pairs.
 Repeating this for each individual error gives us the complete symmetry graph.